coconauts/coconauts.github.io/_posts/2025-07-30-nfc-floppy-disks.markdown

   delay(1000);
 }
 ```

-### Python Game Launcher
-The Python script monitors the serial port and maps NFC tag IDs to specific games or applications:
+And the PC is running a Python script that monitors the serial port, mapping the NFC tag IDs to different followup commands, to launch the games or applications.
+Uses the [pyserial](https://pypi.org/project/pyserial/) library, which you'll need to install too.

 ```python
 import serial
 import subprocess